First Steps After a Car Accident in South Carolina

 Take note of:

-• Damage to both vehicles;
+- Damage to both vehicles;

-• Any property damage, including skid marks, tread marks, or other damage;
+- Any property damage, including skid marks, tread marks, or other damage;

-• The other driver’s license plate; and
+- The other driver’s license plate; and

-• Identifying landmarks.
+- Identifying landmarks.

-4. Contact an Experienced Personal Injury Attorney
+4. Contact an Experienced Car Accident Attorney

 If you have ever been in a car accident, your first instinct may be to call your insurance company to make a claim.
-What most people don’t realize is that the law does not require you to make a claim right away.
+Most people don’t realize that the law does not require you to make a claim right away.
 While the insurance company’s job is to help you pay for your costs after an accident, it is also their job to limit their costs to as little as possible.

 When to Seek Medical Care After an Accident